Homepage IRS Schedule C 1040 Form

 48

-Schedule C (Form 1040) 2020
+Schedule C (Form 1040) 2021

 Instructions on Utilizing IRS Schedule C 1040

-1. Begin by entering your name and Social Security number at the top of the form.
+2. Fill in your name and Social Security number at the top of the form.
+If you have a business name, include that as well.

 Misconceptions

-• Misconception 3: All business expenses are deductible.
+3. All expenses are fully deductible.

-• Misconception 6: Filing Schedule C guarantees a tax refund.
+4. Filing Schedule C guarantees a refund.

 Documents used along the form